instrumentisto/rust-incubator/1_key_concepts/1_7_static_and_dynamic_dispatch/README.md

 ## Task

-Implement the simple `Queue<T>` collection of fixed size `n` that can be used both as a single type collection (without performance penalty for dynamic dispatch) and as a heterogeneous collection (which can hold dierent concrete types).
+Implement the simple `Queue<T>` collection of fixed size `n` that can be used both as a single type collection (without performance penalty for dynamic dispatch) and as a heterogeneous collection (which can hold different concrete types).

 Cover you implementation with tests.